Ankeshkewat/URL_Shortener/README.md

 # URL_Shortener
-## It is a simple URL Shortening website where user put a long url and it give a short url
+## It is a simple URL Shortening website where user puts a long url and it gives a short url
 ### Live : https://urlshortnerbyankesh.netlify.app/
 ### Base Api : https://urlshortener-7aek.onrender.com